 JAXB Converter

-The object has to be annotated with JAXB annotations in order to be convertable.
+The object has to be annotated with JAXB annotations in order to be convertible.
 Let's consider an example JAXB-annotated class:

 import javax.xml.bind.annotation.XmlAccessType;